Are green smoothie benefits over-hyped? Or do they really help with health, weight loss and clearer skin?

 Well, calories aren’t the only thing that matter.
 Green smoothies are bursting with vitamins and minerals which support functions like converting carbs and fat into useable energy.
 Without sufficient micronutrient levels, we can feel tired or lethargic.

 Despite eating three meals a day, many people are deficient in these essential vitamins and minerals.
-Modern western diets often lack key nutrients, so blending up some leafy greens into our smoothies can help rebalance this.
+Modern western diets often lack key nutrients, so blending up some leafy greens into our smoothies can help to address this.
 But so could adding a portion of veggies to your dinner or swapping that lunchtime sandwich for a salad.

 Benefits of Green Smoothies for Weight Loss

-Is there any point in consuming a kale or spinach drink for weight loss?
-Well, green smoothies aren’t a miracle solution but they may help people to lose weight as part of a balanced diet and active lifestyle.
-Here are some of the possible ways they can help…
+Are green smoothies good for weight loss?
+Well, they aren’t a miracle solution but they may help people to lose weight as part of a balanced diet and active lifestyle.

 - Increases fibre consumption – which helps people feel fuller so they’re less likely to overeat.